 - Skagit River

 - Take a stroll on foot or on bike at the Skagit Riverwalk overlooking the Skagit River.
-Parking Available at both the south and north ends.
+Parking available at both the south and north ends of the Riverwalk.

 - Skagit County Playfields Trail

 - Access from the Skagit Valley College, part of a 25-acre complex provides a mostly unpaved fitness trail used for walking and jogging.
 This trail makes a loop around the perimeter of the athletic field complex and college campus.
 The trail is about 1.5 miles.

 - Ted Reep Trail

 - The trail starts off the field at the northwest of the lower Salem Lutheran Church parking lot.
 The trail rounds along the field west of the church before turning right into the tall grass.
 At the fork in the trail follow the main trail to the left.
 This gently winding dirt trail will take you through a wooded area of native vegetation before coming to a clearing with a beautiful view of the Skagit River.
 The trail is 1.4 miles one way and visitors should use caution as the trail and terrain are impacted by the river levels and are closed during flooding.